Unboxing ASUS Transformer Prime TF201 Android Tablet

 The ASUS Transformer Prime TF201 is the mid-range Android tablet from ASUS and despite its low price it offers more that the competition.

-The docking station keyboard also extends the tablet by adding a full-size SD card slot, and a USB slot which can accept a mouse, USB CD/DVD drive, memory card readers and USB sticks.
-This was most useful when travelling, but more on that later.
+The docking station keyboard extends the tablet by adding a full-size SD card slot and a USB slot that can accept a mouse, USB CD/DVD drive, memory card readers, and USB sticks.
+This was most useful when travelling, but more so later.

-The Prime scored 11580 on the Antutu benchmark which is pretty impressive for a stock ROM, unrooted, non-overclocked device.
-I'm sure it will go much higher with an optimised kernel, streamlined ROM and a mild overclock.
+The Prime scored 11580 on the Antutu benchmark, which is impressive for a stock ROM with an unrooted, non-overclocked device.
+It will go much higher with an optimised kernel, streamlined ROM, and a mild overclock.

-I do have a few criticisms about the prime.
-First is ASUS's use of a proprietary USB connector meaning an extra cable on the desk, and I have to buy another one to keep in the case for when I'm out and about.
-Second, you cannot charge the Prime from USB plugged into a computer.
-The prime will only charge from the mains charger which is another reason you need a second cable.
-One is plugged into the charger for charging and one into the desktop for data transfer.
+I do have a few criticisms about the Prime.
+First is ASUS's proprietary USB connector, which is an extra desk cable.
+I have to buy another one to keep in the case for when I'm out and about.
+Second, you cannot charge the Prime from a USB plugged into a computer.
+The Prime will only charge from the main charger, which is another reason you need a second cable.
+One is plugged into the charger for charging, and one into the desktop for data transfer.
 Thirdly, the design of the microSD slot could be much better - I've nearly lost my SD card a few times as the card sticks out somewhat and is easily ejected.
 It isn't designed to be used as permanent storage.
-I think this would have been better if it had a recessed slot and protective cap like most smartphones have.
+This would have been better if it had a recessed slot and protective cap like most smartphones have.

 Proprietary USB connector of the Prime (top) and iPad (bottom)